motss/deep.clone/README.md

 ## Usage

 Deeply clone an object with nested objects with JS's primitives.
 This package aims to deeply clone simple nested target with JS's primitives which makes it much more performant and the caveat is that Function, RegExp, etc are not clonable.
-In order to deep clone for those complex types, the `absolute` flag msut be specified.
+In order to deeply clone those complex types, the `absolute` flag is required.

 ```js
 const deepClone = require('deep.clone');